 There are big differences between a headshot and a portrait or other shot of your face.
-To be brief here, a headshot is used to influence directly or indirectly someone else to do business with that individual or the business that is using team headshots on a website or other profiles.
+To be brief here, a headshot is used to influence, directly or indirectly, someone else to do business with with you, your business, or the business that is using team headshots on a website or other profiles.
 A headshot is for business influence whereas a portrait is for personal use, to share with friends and family perhaps.

-The direct connection is common for actors, models, dancers, and other similar creative professions.
+The direct connection of financial gain is common for actors, models, dancers, and other similar creative professions.
 In these cases, their headshot is literally their resume to post on Backstage or Actors Access, for example.
-Indirectly could be a lawyer, real estate agent, accountant, and so on that has their own practice.
+Indirect financial gain could be a lawyer, real estate agent, accountant, and so on that has their own practice.
 A potential customer seeing their headshot will be influenced by the professionalism of it.
-The same is true of a corporation that gets professional headshots done of their management or key employees to post on their website.
+The same is true of a corporation that gets corporate headshots done of their management or key employees to post on their website.
 And, on LinkedIn a headshot has been studied to indirectly influence connections there, such as a recruiter reaching out to someone.

 Also, a good professional photographer will use a full-frame sensor or medium-format camera, alongside professional lighting, to produce an image quality unrivaled by lesser camera formats like smartphones or other point-and-shoot cameras.
 Then there are lens choices that are to be made depending on the individual being photographed.
 So, working with a professional is the foundation for ensuring you look good in headshots.

 Headshots are an investment.
 As mentioned, they directly or indirectly influence others to do business with you.
 So, don’t settle for a selfie.
 For businesspersons, a headshot is an investment likely only necessary to make each few years.
 For actors and models, they might need to make the investment once or twice yearly.